Paul Carpenter Standley

+Biography

-Standley was born on March 21, 1884 in Avalon, Missouri.
-He attended Drury College in Springfield, Missouri and New Mexico State College, where he received a bachelor's degree in 1907, and received a master's degree from New Mexico State College in 1908.
-He remained at New Mexico State College as an assistant from 1908–1909.
-He was the Assistant Curator of the Division of Plants at the United States National Museum from 1909 to 1922.
+Standley was born on March 21, 1884, in Avalon, Missouri.
+He attended Drury College in Springfield, Missouri, and New Mexico State College, where he received a bachelor's degree in 1907, and received a master's degree from New Mexico State College in 1908.
+He remained at New Mexico State College as an assistant from 1908 to 1909.
+He was the assistant curator of the Division of Plants at the United States National Museum from 1909 to 1922.

+He wrote "Flora of Barro Colorado Island, Panama" in May 1927.

-In spring, 1928, he took a position at the Field Museum of Natural History in Chicago, where worked until 1950.
+In the spring of 1928, he took a position at the Field Museum of Natural History in Chicago, where worked until 1950.
 While at the Field Museum he did fieldwork in Guatemala between 1938 and 1941.
-After his retirement in 1950, he moved to the Escuela Agricola Panamericana, where he worked in the library and herbarium and did field work until 1956, when he stopped doing botanical work.
+After his retirement in 1950, he moved to the Escuela Agricola Panamericana in Honduras, where he worked in the library and herbarium and did field work until 1956, when he stopped doing botanical work.
 In 1957 he moved to Tegucigalpa, Honduras, where he died on June 2, 1963.

 He contributed to the Trees and Shrubs of Mexico, Flora of Guatemala, and Flora of Costa Rica.